Sheila K. Gray

 Giving students choice in what they read and modeling a passion for reading provides a foundation for students to develop individual reading habits that persist into adulthood.
 The only way to become a better writer is to write – a lot.
 Students will engage in a wide range of writing activities producing pieces for a broader audience.
 Assignments will focus on students developing their own voice and writing for today’s readers.

 I challenge students to submit their writing to publications and to writing contests so that they are writing for a broader audience.
 The Scholastic Writing Program provides the broadest opportunity for students to be recognized at the regional and national levels for fiction and non-fiction writing.
-Students also love writing about their own passions.
-Students create a blog on a topic of their choice.
-Blog Day, when students share weekly posts with classmates, has become a favorite lesson.
+Students learn the steps of the writing process, from the idea creation to revised and edited publication.
+Through peer reviews and multi-step writing assignments, they grasp the difference between rough draft writing and revised writing.
 Finally, writing can be a wonderful way for students to truly identify with literary figures.
 When reading Othello by William Shakespeare, students assume the persona of a major character and write a letter back home in the voice of that character.
 As these letters are read aloud, students not only gain a better understanding of the actions of the scene, but they also more fully grasp the motivations of the characters.